 - The call is from someone you do want to talk to, but, you weren’t expecting the call.
 You’re now talking to someone important at a time when you didn’t expect to.

-In #1, as a best case, you wasted your time of you answered the phone.
+In #1, as a best case, you wasted your time and interrupted what you were doing.
 We’ve covered previously the “death by a thousand cuts” problem of allowing too many tiny distractions into your day in another blog post.
-And, a telemarketer who wastes your time might be the best case scenario for #1 if you really stop and think of all the people whom you don’t want to be on the other end of the line.

 In #2, you may now find yourself flatfooted talking to someone who you want to talk to, but, whom you were not expecting to hear from.
 This is a recipe for a “why did I say that?” moment.

-If you just let the call go to voicemail, the person you want to talk to will almost always leave a message and you can return the call fully prepared.
+If you just send the call to voicemail, the person you want to talk to will almost always leave a message and you can return the call prepared to talk to them.
 In the case of the person you don’t want to talk to, they will almost never leave a message in the first place.

 How To Stop Getting Calls From Telemarketers Entirely